catkin/catkin_tools/docs/index.rst

 .. note::

-  This package was announced in March 2015 and is still in alpha.
-The beta release is planned for `February 2016 <https://github.com/catkin/catkin_tools/milestones>`.
+  This package was announced in March 2015 and is still in beta.
+A second beta release is planned for `February 2016 <https://github.com/catkin/catkin_tools/milestones>`.

 .. note::